Best Online Doctoral Programs & Degrees

 - Technological resources to maximize your study program

 - Accelerated programs to help you complete the program faster

 Today more than ever, accredited universities across the country are offering high-quality doctorate degrees through online learning.
 For motivated self-starters that need flexibility in their school schedule, this type of degree program could be the ticket to completing a doctorate level degree in a timeframe that works with their busy lives.

 Are there different types of Online Doctorate Degrees?

 There are online doctorate degrees available in nearly every field!
 You could pursue a Doctor of Education (Ed.D.), Doctor of Business Administration (DBA), Doctor of Fine Arts (DFA), Doctor of Nursing Practice (DNP), Doctor of Social Work (DSW) and so on.

 Arguably the most common doctorate degrees are the Doctor of Psychology (PsyD) and the Doctor of Philosophy (PhD), so let’s take a closer look at these two options.

 Online Doctor of Psychology (PsyD) Degree

-For students who have studied psychology and social services in their prior degree programs, a Doctor of Philosophy degree may be the logical next step.
-This specific degree program prepares students to become licensed as a clinical psychologist – giving them the opportunity to provide counseling services directly to clients on a professional level.
+For students who have studied psychology and social services in their prior degree programs, a Doctor of Psychology (PsyD) degree may be the logical next step.
+This degree program prepares students to become licensed as clinical psychologists – giving them the opportunity to provide counseling services directly to clients on a professional level.

 While a PhD program focuses more on research and scholarly publication, a PsyD education provides clinically focused curriculum and is considered an applied degree.
 Typical topics covered over the course of this program include: